The Welsummer is the pride of the Netherlands and as a young breed, they have blossomed into a fantastic chicken for homesteaders.

 Feel Free To Share!

-I hope you found our guide to the Welsummer chicken helpful and enjoyable, so please share with your fellow chicken hobbyists who are thinking about getting a Welsummer or who may be looking for a healthy chicken breed.
+I hope you found our guide to the Welsummer helpful and enjoyable, so please share with your fellow chicken hobbyists who are thinking about getting a Welsummer or who may be looking for a dual purpose bird.

-Should you want a chicken that is friendly, lays beautiful eggs, and is an all-around winner for the backyard coop, then the Welsummer is perfect for you.
+Should you want a chicken that is friendly, lays plenty of eggs, and is an all-around winner for the backyard coop, then the Welsummer is perfect for you.